SEESolutions-it/DpdlEngine/README.md

 to facilitate the development of custom API extensions by using the Dpdl scripting language.

-Dpdl supports also common IoT protocol stacks such as Bluetooth(tm) and CoAP (Constraint Device Application Protocol) and can be extended with other protocols.
+Dpdl supports common IoT protocol stacks such as Bluetooth(tm) and CoAP (Constraint Device Application Protocol) and can be extended with other protocols.
 Dpdl development has been started back in year 2003, where mobile phones had very limited computer, memory and storage capacity.